Lexington, Middlesex County, Massachusetts Property Taxes

 Property Tax Rates Across Lexington, Middlesex County, Massachusetts

-Local government entities are responsible for setting tax rates, which can differ significantly within a state.
-The reason for this variation is that each county calculates its required budget to provide services annually and divides that by the total value of all taxable property within its jurisdiction.
-This calculation determines the property tax rate.
-Although votes and laws play a role in establishing tax rates and budgets, this is essentially the annual process.
+Why?
+Because annually, each county estimates its required budget to provide services and divides that by the total value of all taxable property within its jurisdiction.
+This calculation results in the property tax rate.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.